 Yes, it is true.
 This great nation will one day come to a complete end.
 Not necessarily destroyed, but a complete end to its autonomous and autocratic rule as an independent nation apart from God’s covenant nation, Israel.
-All nations will in the end be brought under her dominion, Israel being the center of God’s earthly kingdom.[xi]
-And, Jesus Yeshua is the King of Israel, and the King of the king of every nation.
-The Jewish people in America are still subject to the law of the Shemitah, and for this reason America is also judged according to the law of Shemitah.
-In fact, all nations will eventually be judged for Israel’s disobedience.
+All nations will, in the end, be brought under her dominion, with Israel at the center of God’s earthly kingdom.[xi]
+And, Jesus Yeshua is the King of Israel and the King of every nation.
+The Jewish people in America are still subject to the law of the Shemitah, and for this reason, America is also judged according to the law of Shemitah.
+All nations will eventually be judged for Israel’s disobedience.
 They will also be judged for how they have treated the Jewish people and their land.[xii]

-What do the laws of the Shemitah and Yovel actually symbolize?
+What do the laws of the Shemitah and Yovel symbolize?
 The law of the Shemitah requires a release of all debt and a Sabbath rest for the land.
-The law of the Yovel further requires a release of all slaves and bondservants of the sons of Israel, and a return to the land of their inheritance.
-Since all scripture points to Christ, it is clear that in His first coming Jesus paid the debt for sin and thereby released the sons of Israel, to those who believe from their debt of sin.
+The law of the Yovel further requires a release of all slaves and bondservants of the sons of Israel and a return to the land of their inheritance.
+Since all scripture points to Christ, in His first coming Jesus paid the debt for sin and thereby released the sons of Israel, to those who believe from their debt of sin.
 God’s first work on the cross was finished as so He declared a Sabbath rest for the land.

 Until this appointed time, the sons of Israel remain slaves to the nations and bondservants of God.
-Jesus told His disciples that He no longer called them slaves, but now called them friends.[xv]
+Jesus told His disciples that He no longer called them slaves, but now called them friends.[xix]
 Therefore, all who are in Christ are the seed of Abraham.
-We are free sons and daughters of God, and similar to Abraham are called His friends.[xvi]
+We are free sons and daughters of God, and like Abraham are called His friends.[xx]
 But Israel apart from Christ remains enslaved.

 The Solar and Lunar Eclipses

 There has also been much confusion and even fear about the recent tetrad of lunar eclipses, with rumors of wars and judgment against Israel and the nations.
-From scripture we see these celestial signs actually declare God’s blessings contained in His covenant promises towards the nation of Israel:
+From scripture, we see these celestial signs declare God’s blessings contained in His covenant promises towards the nation of Israel:

 “My covenant I will not break, nor alter the word that has gone out of My lips.
 Once I have sworn by My holiness; I will not lie to David: His seed shall endure forever, and his throne as the sun before Me; It shall be established forever like the moon, even like the faithful witness in the sky.
 Selah” (Psalms 89:34-37).

 Historically, the Shemitah has often coincided with judgments against Israel.
-The exile of the ten tribes, and the destruction of the first and second temples all occurred in a Shemitah year.
+The exile of the ten tribes and the destruction of the first and second temples all occurred in a Shemitah year.
 Also, Israel was exiled to Babylon for 70 years for not observing the Shemitah.
-In contrast, many of the tetrads in recorded history have followed a great advancement for God’s kingdom, and blessings for the Jewish people.[xvii]
-The exodus from Egypt, the writing of the Psalms by King David, the printing of the first bible, the discovery of the American continent as a place of refuge for the Jewish people during the holocaust, the establishment of the nation of Israel in 1948, and the recapturing of Jerusalem in 1967 all occurred around the timeframe of a tetrad.
+In contrast, many of the tetrads in recorded history have followed a great advancement for God’s kingdom, and blessings for the Jewish people.[xxi]
+The exodus from Egypt, the writing of the Psalms by King David, the printing of the first Bible, the discovery of the American continent as a place of refuge for the Jewish people during the Holocaust, the establishment of the nation of Israel in 1948, and the recapturing of Jerusalem in 1967 all occurred around the timeframe of a tetrad.

 The recent signs in the heavens are simply God’s reminder to Israel and the nations of His covenant promises towards them; these promises being through the nation of Israel of their Messiah who is Christ the Lord.
-Who can fathom what God will do at the conclusion of this current tetrad?
+Who can fathom what God will do after this current tetrad?
 And, as God's enemies see His redemptive plans, they will likely try to thwart God's blessings through war and other destructive means.

 In conclusion, we see that the laws of the Shemitah and Yovel contain blessings and judgments for Israel and the nations where God has scattered them.
-The lunar tetrad in contrast speaks to God’s covenant blessings for the nation of Israel and the Jewish people.
-These blessings are also given to the Church and the gentiles who are in Christ since they are sharers of the same promise with Israel, and fellow heirs with the saints of the kingdom of God.[xviii]
+The lunar tetrad, in contrast, speaks to God’s covenant blessings for the nation of Israel and the Jewish people.
+These blessings are also given to the Church and the Gentiles who are in Christ since they are sharers of the same promise with Israel and fellow heirs with the saints of the kingdom of God.[xxii]

 Because the Shemitah and tetrad are coinciding this year in a very rare celestial occurrence, it is likely we could see over the next several years a dichotomy of both God’s redemptive (disciplining) judgments and blessings poured out upon Israel and the nations.
 We are also likely to see Satan's wrath poured out on Israel and the nations that support her.
 All this as we enter the time of sorrows and the last days before the return of Christ.

-The gentiles have been called to provoke Israel to jealousy.[xix]
+The gentiles have been called to provoke Israel to jealousy.[xxiii]
 This next outpouring of the Holy Spirit will be carried at the hands of His faithful servants, the Church, moving in all signs and wonders through the power of His Spirit.
-For the Jews request a sign.[xx]
-As the Jewish people come to salvation in their Messiah, provoked by the gentiles, they fulfill their calling to bring God's covenant to the nations and to be a light to the gentiles.[xxi]
-Joining with their Christian brothers and sisters as One New Man in Christ,[xxii] we collectively will be sent into the nations to complete the great commission; not apart from Israel, but through Israel for salvation is of the Jews.[xxiii]
+For the Jews request a sign.[xxiv]
+As the Jewish people come to salvation in their Messiah, provoked by the Gentiles, they fulfill their calling to bring God's covenant to the nations and to be a light to the gentiles.[xxv]
+Joining with their Christian brothers and sisters as One New Man in Christ,[xxvi] we collectively will be sent into the nations to complete the great commission; not apart from Israel, but through Israel for salvation is of the Jews.[xxvii]

-Jesus said He would not return until the Jewish people cried out for their Messiah[xxiv] and the message of the gospel was preached in every nation as a witness.[xxv]
-Only then would the end come and the Lord establish His kingdom forever in Jerusalem.
+Jesus said He would not return until the Jewish people cried out for their Messiah[xxviii] and the message of the gospel was preached in every nation as a witness.[xxix]
+Only then would the end come, and the Lord establish His kingdom forever in Jerusalem.

 [i] Rav Grossman, Yonatan.
 The Covenant of Bechukotai and the Mitzva of Shemitta.